 Listen to the More Recipes About Music & Food Spotify Playlist

 Anyone who owns a food processor is a sucker to buy hummus.
-It requires basically no cooking skills and homemade is always better than store-bought.
+It requires no cooking skills and homemade is always better than store-bought.
 It also allows you the option to customize and experiment.
-I generally have at least a quart of hummus in my fridge at all times.
-Usually, it’s a Peanut Butter hummus where I swap the tahini for smooth peanut butter.
-Recently I have been going the roasted pepper route.
+I generally have at least a pint of hummus in my fridge at all times.
 Technically hummus must be chickpeas, but I have also used white beans, black beans, and even edamame (not that great) as a base.
 After many experiments, I can say with certainty I am Team Chickpea when it comes to hummus.

 1 lemon, juiced

 1/3 cup olive oil

 Put chickpeas & 1/4 cup of the reserved aquafaba in a food processor.
 Pulse until roughly smooth.

 Add miso, red pepper, garlic, lemon juice, and black pepper.
 Blend until thoroughly combined.
 Drizzle in olive oil until smooth texture.
 Blend until completely smooth.